 Popular in the 1950s and 60s the pageboy hairstyle is believed to be based on the “pudding basin” cut of the late medieval pageboy.
 It’s mostly straight, coming to shoulder length or just below in this era, where it usually curls under.
 A well cut pageboy is easy to maintain, and in the 50s was edgy and fashionable.
 So it makes sense, that Rita has this style being a glamorous lady of the era.
 Most hairstylists should be able to cut a pageboy that suits your face shape, and give you tips on how to style.

 Rita tends to wear her hair in a slight side part, so when setting, make sure you follow this step.
 As we all know, the direction of the rollers is important for a perfect brush out.
-When placing your hot rollers, pin-curls, or foam rollers, make sure they are placed low on the hair to ensure that smooth and sleek top, and curl them under and towards your face.
+When placing your hot rollers, pin-curls, or foam rollers, make sure they are placed low on the head to ensure that smooth and sleek top, and curl them under and towards your face.

 When your hair is completely dry, or cool (depending on what method you use), loosen the curls and comb through.
 This will make the curls start to smooth into gentle waves.
 Add some serum or pomade to tame any frizz or flyaways.